hyperledger/fabric/docs/source/CONTRIBUTING.rst

 assignment if you cannot finish in a reasonable time, or add a comment saying that you are still actively working the issue if you need a little more time.

+While Jira tracks a backlog of known issues that could be worked in the future, if you intend to immediately work on a change that does not yet have a corresponding Jira issue, you can submit a pull request to `Github <https://github.com/hyperledger/fabric>`__ without linking to an existing Jira issue.

 Reviewing submitted Pull Requests (PRs)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~